Skip to main content

 Together with the SME we created an action map for the demo story to ensure that all actions align with achieving the main goal:

-Business Goal: Reduce inaccessible PDF rate from current baseline to under 20% within 6 months mitagating compliance risk, avoiding lost time through rework and fielding complaints.
+Business Goal: Reduce inaccessible PDFs to under 20% within 6 months, mitigating compliance risk and avoiding rework.

 Observable Actions Learners Must Demonstrate After Training Module